plackyhacker/SandboxDefender/README.md

 # Introduction

 This code was written after reading [Sandboxing Antimalware Products for Fun and Profit](https://elastic.github.io/security-research/whitepapers/2022/02/02.sandboxing-antimalware-products-for-fun-and-profit/article/) by **Elastic Security Research**.
-I am a little bit late to the party it would seem, the article was made public on the 02/02/22 (3 days ago as of writing), and [Martin Ingesens TokenStomp](https://github.com/MartinIngesen/TokenStomp) was posted 04/02/22.
+I am a little bit late to the party it would seem, the article was made public on the 02/02/22 (3 days ago as of writing), and [Martin Ingesens' TokenStomp](https://github.com/MartinIngesen/TokenStomp) was posted 04/02/22.
 MUST code faster!

 Anyway, writing this code was fun.